Split Oak Forest

 Directions

-For South Entrance: from the Central Florida Greenway (SR 417), take exit 22 and head south on Narcoossee Road (CR 15) for about 3.6 miles.
+From the Central Florida Greenway (SR 417), take exit 22 and head south on Narcoossee Road (CR 15) for about 3.6 miles.
 Turn left on Clapp Simms Duda Road and follow road until it makes a sharp left turn (about 1.5 miles).
 The parking area will be on your right.
+GPS coordinates: N28° 21.202 W81° 12.667.

 Hours